swcarpentry/shell-novice/_episodes/05-script.md

 > the most lines.
 {: .challenge}

-> ## Why record commands in the history before running them?
+> ## Why Record Commands in the History Before Running Them?
 >
 > If you run the command:
 >